Guardian agent metagovernance (guards for the guardians)

-When you deploy a guardian agent to oversee other AI agents, you create a new privileged identity in the system — one that can block, redirect, or remediate other agents’ actions.
-Without explicit safeguards, the guardian agent itself becomes a single point of failure (SPOF), a high-value attack target, and a candidate for misalignment.
+Deploying a guardian agent to oversee other AI agents creates a new privileged identity, one that can block, redirect, or remediate other agents’ actions.
+Without explicit safeguards, the guardian agent itself becomes a single point of failure, a high-value attack target, and a candidate for misalignment.

 Per Gartner Note 4: “Without such independent safeguards, supervisory agents could inadvertently introduce new errors, vulnerabilities or compliance challenges.
 This layered approach, often called ‘defense-in-depth,’ is gaining traction to counter overreliance on any single oversight mechanism and ensure guardians themselves remain bounded and auditable.”